Blackboard Ultra: Discussion Board Analytics

 Discussion analysis averages are calculated by comparing a student’s responses and replies to those of other students participating in the same discussion.

-From a discussion’s Grade & Participation page, select a student to view responses, replies, and analysis.
+From the Marks & Participation page, select a student to view a detailed analysis.
+The following is an example of a student’s analysis:

 Image showing a discussion's Grade & Participation page